6 Types of Figurative Language That Enhance Your Writing

 Add sparkle and style to the written word

 A simile compares two things using the words “like” or “as."
-Similes are extremely common in everyday language as well-known figures of speech.
+Similes are extremely common in everyday language as well-known figures of speech, and as a literary device.

-If you've ever called a businessman a "suit," called someone's car a "set of wheels," or been referred to a "hired hand," you've used synecdoche, a literary device that uses one part to refer to the whole.
+If you've ever called a businessman a "suit," named someone's car a "set of wheels," or referred to a "hired hand," you've used synecdoche, a literary device that uses one part to refer to the whole.

 - "10 Downing Street": The British prime minister's residential address